 How to improve your conversion rate in 2026?

-The average e-commerce conversion rate hovers around 2 to 3% across all sectors.
-The main levers in 2026: complete product pages (professional photos, precise descriptions, UGC customer reviews), simplified purchase journey, load time under 2 seconds, strong reassurance (clear returns, secure payments, verified reviews) and cart recovery via Klaviyo.
+The average e-commerce conversion rate is around 2 to 3% across all sectors.
+The main levers in 2026: complete product pages (professional photos, precise descriptions, UGC customer reviews), simplified purchase journey, loading speed under 2 seconds, strong reassurance (clear returns, secure payments, verified reviews), and abandoned cart reminders via Klaviyo.
 AI-driven personalization (Rebuy, algorithmic recommendations) has become accessible even to small stores.

-What is GEO and is it useful for a launching store?
+What is GEO and is it useful for a new store?

-GEO (Generative Engine Optimization) involves optimizing your content to be cited and recommended by generative AIs (ChatGPT, Perplexity, Gemini).
+GEO (Generative Engine Optimization) involves optimizing your content to be cited and recommended by generative AI (ChatGPT, Perplexity, Gemini).
 In 2026, 54% of consumers rely on these AIs in their purchasing journey.
-Yes, it's useful from launch – and even strategically advantageous, as GEO competition is still low compared to traditional SEO.
-In practice: structured content, direct answers to questions, sourced quantitative data, explicit named entities.
+Yes, it is useful from launch – and even strategically advantageous, as GEO competition is still low compared to traditional SEO.
+In practice: structured content, direct answers to questions, sourced factual data, explicit named entities.

 What KPIs to monitor after launch?

-The essential indicators in 2026: overall traffic (sessions), acquisition sources (SEO, paid, direct, email, social), conversion rate, average order value (AOV), cart abandonment rate, customer acquisition cost (CAC), revenue per session, Lifetime Value (LTV), and repurchase rate.
+Essential indicators in 2026: overall traffic (sessions), acquisition sources (SEO, paid, direct, email, social), conversion rate, average order value (AOV), cart abandonment rate, customer acquisition cost (CAC), revenue per session, Lifetime Value (LTV), and repurchase rate.
 Google Analytics 4, Shopify Analytics, and Klaviyo cover the essentials.
-In 2026, adding visibility tracking in generative AIs (via GEO tools like Meteoria) completes the dashboard.
+In 2026, adding tracking of visibility in generative AIs (via GEO tools like Meteoria) completes the dashboard.

-Conclusion - Launching an e-commerce business in 2026: execution makes the difference
+Conclusion – Launching E-commerce in 2026: Execution Makes the Difference

-In 2026, successful brands are not those with the prettiest website or the largest advertising budget.
+In 2026, successful brands are not those with the prettiest website or the biggest advertising budget.
 They are those with a clear positioning, rigorous execution, and the ability to learn quickly.
-The STELLAR™ Method – a framework developed in our book Creating Your Brand in the Age of AI – precisely structures this approach around 7 principles: System, Traction, Execution, Leverage, Learning, Adaptation, and Resilience.
+The STELLAR™ Method – a framework developed in our book Creating Your Brand in the AI Era – precisely structures this approach into 7 principles: System, Traction, Execution, Leverage, Learning, Adaptation, and Resilience.
 This is not a checklist – it is a compass for building a coherent e-commerce brand over time.

 If you have a project for creation, redesign, or migration to Shopify, our team is available to discuss it with you during a free 30-minute consultation.
-No sales pitch – an expert's perspective on your project and concrete recommendations.
+No sales pitch – an expert opinion on your project and concrete recommendations.